maxwellbenton2/what-is-p5-skills-based-intros/README.md

 ## Using p5

 Let's get started and have some fun with p5!
 In this directory you will find two source files: `index.html` and `myFirstSketch.js`.
 Take a look at both of them and work on solving the comments marked with 'TODO' with a partner or group.

+We recommend beginning in `index.html` and making sure your two dependencies are being brought in.
+Following, work on solving the bugs in `index.html`.
+As it is working now, (once p5 and your script are correctly being required in `index.html`), a ChromeBoi&trade; image is being drawn wherever the mouse coordinates are.

 [p5-home]: "https://p5js.org/"